pinpoint-software/test-project/README.md

 which itself is built using other projects that Paul built like [Aura](http://auraphp.com/).

-I explain ADR and how Radar implements it in my blog post [Radar Under the Hood](https://www.futureproofphp.com/2016/09/21/radar-under-the-hood/).
+Andrew Shell explains ADR and how Radar implements it in his blog post [Radar Under the Hood](https://www.futureproofphp.com/2016/09/21/radar-under-the-hood/).
-My blog [FutureProof PHP](https://www.futureproofphp.com/) can also be considered further documentation of how I think about software development and in particular the libraries I've built and use in this application.
+His blog [FutureProof PHP](https://www.futureproofphp.com/) can also be considered further documentation of how we think about software development and in particular the libraries we use in this application.

 ### Other Significant Information